-Any sexual behaviour by a member of staff with or towards a pupil is unacceptable, illegal with a pupil under 18 years of age (if the member of staff is in a position of trust with that pupil)5 and will always be a matter for criminal and/or disciplinary action.
+Any sexual behaviour by a member of staff with or towards a pupil is unacceptable.
+It is an offence for a member of staff in a position of trust to engage in sexual activity with a pupil under 18 years of age5 and sexual activity with a child could be a matter for criminal and/or disciplinary procedures.